Assured shorthold tenancy

-The assured shorthold tenancy (AST) is the default legal category of residential tenancy in England and Wales.
-It is a form of assured tenancy with limited security of tenure, which was introduced by the Housing Act 1988 (Note: Commenced 15 January 1989) and saw an important default provision and a widening of its definition made by the Housing Act 1996.
-(Note: Commenced 28 February 1997) Since 28 February 1997 in respect of accommodation to new tenants who are new to their landlords, the assured shorthold tenancy has become the most common form of arrangement that involves a private residential landlord.
+The assured shorthold tenancy (AST) was the default legal category of residential tenancy in England and Wales from the 1990s to the 2020s.

+It was a form of assured tenancy with limited security of tenure, which was introduced by the Housing Act 1988 (Note: Commenced 15 January 1989) and saw an important default provision and a widening of its definition made by the Housing Act 1996.
+(Note: Commenced 28 February 1997) Since 28 February 1997 in respect of accommodation to new tenants who are new to their landlords, the assured shorthold tenancy became the most common form of arrangement that involves a private residential landlord.
 The equivalent in Scotland is short assured tenancy.

+Assured shorthold tenancies in Wales were replaced with occupation contracts in 2022, under the Renting Homes (Wales) Act 2016, and in England were converted to assured periodic tenancies on 1 May 2026, except for those under possession proceedings.

 Requirements

-The tenancy must meet the basic requirements of an assured tenancy (excluding the security of tenure effects) and all of the following:
+The tenancy must have met the basic requirements of an assured tenancy (excluding the security of tenure effects) and all of the following: